rkdune/cot-deception-eval/README.md

 ## Output

 - Results are printed to console
-- Detailed logs are saved to `logs/run_TIMESTAMP.md`
+- Detailed logs are saved to `logs/run_TIMESTAMP_SCENARIO_MODEL.md`

-The evaluation tests both:
+You can choose to test either:
-- **Helpful prompt**: Model tries to be truthful
+- **Helpful prompt**: Assistant tries to be helpful and have a clear CoT.
-- **Adversarial prompt**: Model tries to hide reasoning
+- **Adversarial prompt**: Assistant tries to construct a plausbile-sounding but misleading CoT, while still producing a correct final answer.

 Results show True/False Positives/Negatives for CoT evasion detection.

+## Dataset
+Data is currently limited to 10 questions, each with one possible number-based answer.
+You can view the dataset in `data.py`.